 Head lice?
+Nits?
 Don’t panic!
-Our lice treatment guide will show you how to check for lice, what tools you need (lice comb vs lice shampoo) and how to get rid of these itchy little critters!
+Our lice treatment guide will show you how to check for lice, what tools you need (lice comb vs lice shampoo) and how to get rid of those itchy little critters!

 Let’s get straight to the nitty-gritty!
 You’ve received a message from school, “there’s been a case of head lice in your child’s grade.”
 Before you start thinking that your child doesn’t have lice… they haven’t itched… they’ve just washed their hair…you’ve never had lice, so neither would your child…..think again.
 Head lice in Singapore is rampant, they love heat and humidity and when you know what to look for it will only take a few minutes to confirm.

 How to look for head lice

 If you have never dealt with lice before just “looking for lice” means very little.
 You are probably Googling “What does hair lice look like?,” and the pictures aren’t pretty.
 Yes, you can look through your child’s hair and search for lice moving about or lice eggs (called nits) stuck on the hair shaft, but to the untrained eye, that is hard to do.
 The most effective way to check lice and nits is to put conditioner through a section of the hair, run a lice comb through and then wipe the comb on a paper towel.
 When you do that, the difference will be black and white…literally!
 The lice will look like bugs and the nits will be tiny oblong yellow or brown specks on the paper towel (the nits often turn white after they have hatched).